Annotation Configuration

 Added in: @since 3.3.1

-Specifies the property names to be excluded during mapping.
+Specifies the property names to exclude during mapping.
 These properties will not be included in the generated SQL statements.

 @TableId

-This annotation is used to mark the primary key field in an entity class.
+This annotation marks the primary key field in your entity class.
 If your primary key field is named id

 , you can omit this annotation.